Tulsa prosecutor recovering after being stabbed by daughter

-An Oklahoma prosecutor was recovering Wednesday at his home in Tulsa, one day after police said he was stabbed by his adult daughter.
+An Oklahoma prosecutor who police said was stabbed by his adult daughter, on Wednesday called for more state funding for mental illness programs.

-“Unfortunately (Tuesday), I found myself in a situation that I hoped would never happen," Tulsa County District Attorney Steve Kunzweiler, 60, said in a statement.
-“Fortunately, my injuries are such that I am able to go home.”
+“(Tuesday) my family endured one of the toughest days in our lives,” Tulsa County District Attorney Steve Kunzweiler said in an approximately nine-minute statement to reporters before leaving without taking questions.

+“The elected leaders of our state, the elected leaders of our state Legislature need to make this a priority,” and increase funding for mental health treatment, said Kunzweiler, 60, who showed no visible sign of the attack.

-Jennifer Kunzweiler, 30, Kunzweiler's daughter, was arrested following the stabbing at Kunzweiler's home, according to a social media post Tuesday night by Tulsa Police Chief Wendell Franklin.
+Jennifer Kunzweiler, 30, was arrested following the stabbing at Kunzweiler's home Tuesday, Tulsa Police Chief Wendell Franklin said on Twitter.

 “Tulsa Police has criminal jurisdiction and will work this case like all other cases,” Franklin wrote.